Lynne Spears: Personal life

 Spears is a devout Christian, and openly discussed this in her memoir.
 She attended First Baptist Church in Kentwood, Louisiana with her family but she has been identified as a Catholic alongside her youngest daughter Jamie Lynn and two of her granddaughters, Jamie Lynn's daughters.

-Spears' older daughter, Britney, announced on August 5, 2021, that she also became initially Catholic.
-However, by September 5, 2022, Britney would identify herself as an atheist.
+She has five grandchildren: grandsons Sean Preston Federline (born 2005) and Jayden James Federline (born 2006) from Britney; granddaughters Maddie Briann Aldridge (born 2008) and Ivey Joan Watson (born 2018) from Jamie Lynn; and Sophia Alexandra Spears (born 2011) from Bryan.

-In November 2021, Spears requested $650,000 in legal fees from Britney's estate.
+In November 2021, Spears requested $650,000 in legal fees from Britney's estate, suggesting that her lawyers had helped in the process of releasing Britney from the conservatorship imposed by the California court system in 2008.
+Lynne and her lawyers would later drop the case before appearing in court.